casterbn/QtCompile/notes.md

 * Cannot use dynamically-linked plugin.
 * It is not linked at compile time, possibly causing linking problem afterwards.

-To be wise and stop using static builds.
+To be wise and stop using static builds in huge projects.
 You'll fill liberated to make this change.
 Trust me.

 ## Notes on users of old-version Qt

 I only provide the prebuilt libraries of the latest version of each branch, older versions will get deleted soon after I release most of the packages of the new version.

-I don't know why they don't update to the newest version of Qt of the current branch (e.g, Qt 5.6.1-1 has released for more than half a month but quite a few users are still using 5.6.0).
+I don't know why they don't update to the newest version of Qt of the current branch (e.g, Qt 5.6.1-1, as the time of writing, has released for more than half a month but quite a few users are still using 5.6.0).

 For stability? compatibility? feel lazy for updating? or other reasons?